Snake Island (Ukraine): Post-WWII history

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Militarily, Snake Island, 35 km from the coast of Ukraine, is within the range of missile, artillery, and drone strikes from the shore, and exposed to attacks from all directions from air and sea, making any garrison "sitting ducks".
+Militarily, Snake Island, 35 km from the coast of Ukraine, is within the range of missile, artillery, and drone strikes from the shore, and exposed to attacks from all directions from air and sea.
+It is a strategically significant island in the Black Sea, and Russian control over the island would allow a total blockade of the Ukrainian port city of Odesa.

-On 24 February 2022, on the first day of the 2022 Russian invasion of Ukraine, two Russian naval warships Vasily Bykov and Moskva, attacked Snake Island.
+On 24 February 2022, on the first day of the Russian invasion of Ukraine, two Russian naval warships Vasily Bykov and Moskva, attacked Snake Island.
 Upon receiving a transmission from one of the Russian naval warships requesting surrender or else threatening bombardment, a Ukrainian border guard responded, "Russian warship, go fuck yourself."
 The response gained worldwide attention and became a symbol of Ukrainian resistance.
 Later on the same day, Russian forces landed and captured the island.
-On 26 February 2022, Ukrainian authorities announced that the civilian search-and-rescue ship Sapphire had been seized by the Russian Navy off Snake Island.

-The Ukrainian government says that the garrison consisted of 13 guardsmen from the State Border Guard Service of Ukraine, while Russia reported that 82 Ukrainian soldiers surrendered.
-The Ukrainian government initially reported that they believed all 13 members of the garrison had died in the attack and President Volodymyr Zelensky posthumously awarded the Hero of Ukraine, Ukraine's highest award, to the 13 defenders.
-On 27 February 2022, the State Border Guard Service of Ukraine said that they believed the 13 guardsmen may be still alive.
-On 24 March 2022, Ukraine and Russia conducted a prisoner exchange that freed 19 Ukrainian sailors, which included the crew of the Sapphire, but it is unknown whether it also included any guardsmen.
-On 29 March 2022, the Defence Ministry of Ukraine posted on Twitter that the author of the infamous phrase had been freed from captivity and given a medal for bravery.
+Initially, the Ukrainian government erroneously reported that all 13 members of the garrison had died in the attack, and President Volodymyr Zelensky "posthumously" awarded the Hero of Ukraine, Ukraine's highest award, to the 13 defenders.
+The Ukrainian navy clarified later in February that the garrison were alive.
+On 29 March 2022, the Defence Ministry of Ukraine posted on Twitter that the speaker of the phrase had been freed from captivity and given a medal for bravery.
 The Ukrainian Postal Service in April 2022 issued a stamp showing a Ukrainian soldier showing the finger (an offensive gesture of defiance) to the Russian ship Moskva.

-On 27 April, the Ukrainian army stated that it had struck Russian military positions on the island.